-- A retail-exempt processor can sell raw products such as steaks, chops, ground meat products only to Hotels, Restaurants, and Institutions (HRI); and - The retail-exempt processor's total sales to all food service facilities do not exceed the current FSIS annual dollar limitation for a retail sale; and - 3.
+- A retail-exempt processor can sell raw products, single or multi-ingredient products such as steaks, chops, ground meat products only to Hotels, Restaurants, and Institutions (HRI); and - The retail-exempt processor's total sales to all food service facilities do not exceed the current FSIS annual dollar limitation for a retail sale; and - 3.
 The retail-exempt processor's total sales to food service do not exceed 25% of their total annual sales; and - 4.
 The retail-exempt processor only sells fresh, uncured, unsmoked and uncooked products.